 No Experience On The Job Means I Never Get The Job I Want

-One of the most frustrating things for any newly qualified person to hear is that even though they have the right qualifications, they don’t have enough experience on the job.
+One of the most frustrating things for any newly qualified person to hear is that even though they have the right qualifications, they don’t have enough or no experience on the job.

 You may have studied hard at university and gained a degree or higher, yet your lack of experience is held against you.
 There is nothing worse than being told that you don’t have enough experience.
 It simply brings up the age-old “How am I supposed to get experience if no one will hire me because I don’t have experience?” situation.